Azelis/Classification_CreditScoring/README.md

 3. Building and Selecting the Model
 4. Performance of Model
 <br>
-Project mainly used scikit-learn library including given suggestion how to improve credit scoring model.
+Project mainly used scikit-learn libraries including given suggestion how to improve credit scoring model.
 Additionally, using cross validation to determine more accurate score which is roc_auc as a final accuracy measure.
-Given graph represents that model has potential to be good:
+Given graph represents that model has potentiality to be good:
 <img width="300" alt="graph" src="https://user-images.githubusercontent.com/37827791/83312010-e98d2180-a208-11ea-91f9-692199fae2e8.png">